Calif. Republican Young Kim Reelected to U.S. House

 Rep. Young Kim, R-Calif, defeated her Democrat opponent, retired fire captain Joe Kerr, in California's 40th Congressional District during Tuesday's general election.

 The Associated Press called the race for Kim shortly after 9 p.m.
-ET Thursday.
+ET on Thursday.

 With 74% of the vote counted, Decision Desk HQ showed Kim with 56.6% and Kerr with 43.4%.